 1.29% |

-To our knowledge, Playtech’s Super 21 is slightly better as it produces a house edge of 1.06% in the main game.
-We recommend you choose it over Scientific Games’ version if you still insist on playing this unusual blackjack variant.
+To our knowledge, Playtech’s Super 21 is slightly better, with a house edge of 1.06% in the main game.
+We recommend choosing it over Scientific Games’ version if you still insist on playing this unusual blackjack variant.